 You’ll receive a password for PEP early in your first semester, giving you PEP access from your own computer or mobile device.
 PEP is also available on library computers at www.pep-web.org – no password is needed in the library.

 PEP contains fulltext psychoanalytic literature, including Freud’s Standard Edition.
 Depending on the class, many of your assigned readings may be available through PEP.

-For tutorials and further information, visit the PEP link on the left.
+For tutorials and further information, visit the PEP links below.